Curated OER

 Esperanza Rising: Lesson 8

 Sixth graders complete activities with the book Esperanza Rising by Pam Munoz Ryan.
-In this literature instructional activity, 6th graders read Chapter 8 of the book and discuss the chapter.
-They practice putting events in sequence...
+In this literature lesson plan, 6th graders read Chapter 8 of the book and discuss the chapter.
+They practice putting events in sequence and record...

 Curated OER